We can't navigate the future with a map drawn for a world that no longer exists

 • The Loom of Culture

 The era calls us to weave new stories, myths and vocabularies for the epic times we are in.
-These require us to draw on epistemic pluralism, diverse worldviews and cultural resources that provide the conceptual stepping stones of transition and transformation.
+These require us to draw on diverse worldviews and cultural resources that provide the conceptual stepping stones of transition and transformation.

 • Economic Participation and Infrastructures of Care